 #6 – Echinacea – Kid’s orange-flavored drops taste great and help keep the colds and flus at bay if given at the very early stages or when your child has been in contact with other sick kids (or adults) or is feeling run-down.

 - Arnica – Homeopathic remedy for trauma, bruises, aches, and strains.
 Keep both oral and topical applications on hand.
 After a tumble or boo-boo occurs, administer the oral arnica every few hours until symptoms start to improve.
-The topical (comes in a combo such as “Traumeel“) can be applied to bruises or bumps, just not over open wounds.
+Topical ointments can be applied to bruises or bumps, just not over open wounds.

 - Belladonna – A good place to start for most fevers.